jpgmv1998/reproducible_paper_template/randomReferences.md

 [Spatial Data Science](https://keen-swartz-3146c4.netlify.app/) - The book aims at data scientists who want to get a grip on using spatial data in their analysis.
 To exemplify how to do things, it uses R.

-[Geocomputation with R](https://geocompr.robinlovelace.net/) - geographic data analysis, visualization and modeling.
+[Geocomputation with R](https://geocompr.robinlovelace.net/) - geographic data analysis, visualization, and modeling.

-[R as GIS for Economists](https://tmieno2.github.io/R-as-GIS-for-Economists/) - This book aims particularly at spatial data processing for econometric projects, where spatial variables become part of an econometric analysis.
+[R as GIS for Economists](https://tmieno2.github.io/R-as-GIS-for-Economists/) - This book aims particularly at spatial data processing for econometric projects, where spatial variables become part of econometric analysis.

 [Spatio-Temporal Statistics with R](https://spacetimewithr.org/) - Book about spatial statistics topics

 ### R Packages

 #### Data Frame Manipulation
-[Tidyverse](https://www.tidyverse.org/) - collection of packages share an underlying design philosophy, grammar, and data structures.
+[Tidyverse](https://www.tidyverse.org/) - a collection of packages that share an underlying design philosophy, grammar, and data structures.
 Used for data cleaning, wrangling, visualization, and more.

 [data.table](https://rdatatable.gitlab.io/data.table/) - package for data manipulation.
-Fast, memory efficient, concise, stable, dependency free.
+Fast, memory efficient, concise, stable, dependency-free.
 Recommended for large data.

 [dtplyr](https://dtplyr.tidyverse.org/) - dtplyr provides a data.table backend for dplyr.
 The goal of dtplyr is to allow you to write dplyr code that is automatically translated to the equivalent, but usually much faster, data.table code.